WVURAIL/dspira-lessons/_posts/2020-07-24-BuildingHorn_SoftwareInfo.md

    3. Download *BalenaEtcher* for Windows and install it if you don’t already have it.

    4. Run *BalenaEtcher*.
 Choose the Ubuntu20.04.iso file as the image and the flash drive as the target.
+It will take some time for this to run.

    5. Before installing Ubuntu on the hard disk, you need to partition the hard disk in Windows.